 Instead, he was slow to return to action.
 Eight months on, the ex-world title-holder beat Hector Velazquez, a late replacement for Jake Giuriceo.

 The off-TV bout went ahead with a whimper.
 It was a far cry from the bright lights of Las Vegas.

-Even at 49-1-1 and with Mayweather scouting for his last foe of a multi-million pound Showtime deal, that solitary blemish steered the pound for pound king firmly away.
+Even at 49-1-1 and with Mayweather scouting for his last foe of a multi-million pound Showtime deal, that lone blemish steered the pound-for-pound king firmly away.